egberts/easy-admin/500-dns/README.zones.details.md

     .
 17556	IN	NS	g.root-servers.net.
     .
 17556	IN	NS	f.root-servers.net.

-To see SOA in action for Root Servers, we have a special Root Server domain name (a period (`.`) symbol) in which to run this command:

-    dig  @8.8.8.8  .
-NS

-and it answers back, whose obfuscated output of AUTHORITY SECTION so we can show just the relevant part as:

-    ;; ANSWER SECTION:
-    .
-17644	IN	NS	f.root-servers.net.
-    .
-17644	IN	NS	i.root-servers.net.
-    .
-17644	IN	NS	c.root-servers.net.
-    .
-17644	IN	NS	j.root-servers.net.
-    .
-17644	IN	NS	k.root-servers.net.
-    .
-17644	IN	NS	e.root-servers.net.
-    .
-17644	IN	NS	g.root-servers.net.
-    .
-17644	IN	NS	a.root-servers.net.
-    .
-17644	IN	NS	m.root-servers.net.
-    .
-17644	IN	NS	h.root-servers.net.
-    .
-17644	IN	NS	b.root-servers.net.
-    .
-17644	IN	NS	l.root-servers.net.
-    .
-17644	IN	NS	d.root-servers.net.

     ;; ADDITIONAL SECTION:
     a.root-servers.net.
 4198	IN	A	198.41.0.4
     a.root-servers.net.
 18698	IN	AAAA	2001:503:ba3e::2:30